On $C^{0}$ Interior Penalty Method for Fourth Order Dirichlet Boundary Control Problem and a New Error Analysis for Fourth Order Elliptic Equation with Cahn-Hilliard Boundary Condition: Energy Norm Estimate

 \section{Energy Norm Estimate}

-In this section we state the error estimate results for optimal control, optimal state and adjoint state $q$, $u$ and $\phi$ respectively in energy norm.
-We skip the proofs here, as they follow from similar arguments as in \cite{CHOWDHURYDGcontrol2015}.
-These estimates are derived under the minimal regularity assumptions.
-The following theorems state these results.
+In this section, we briefly discuss the error estimates for optimal control, state and adjoint variables $q$, $u$ and $\phi$ respectively in the energy norm defined by \eqref{3:5}.
+Note that these results can be derived by similar arguments as in \cite[Theorem 4.1, Theorem 4.2]{CHOWDHURYDGcontrol2015}.
+Note that these estimates hold under minimal regularity assumptions. \begin{theorem} The following optimal order error estimates hold for the optimal control $q$ in the energy norm: